 Formal lessons should be short and broken up.
 Teach him/her for 10-15 minutes and then go on a walk.
 Come back and teach for another 10-15 minutes then do the dishes together.
 There is no need to have a solid block of time, nor is there any purpose in sitting a child down for hours and hours of formal instruction.
 Remember, the purpose of formal instruction is simply to teach a concept.
 If the child is ready, this should take only a few minutes.
 Then practice can occur.
 But don’t forget to keep the practice short, as well.

-It fits all 3 of my above requirements….and more.
-I LOVE this curriculum.
-I love that it is grounded in solid research of the way that children learn to read, as well as, the foundation of the english language.
+One curriculum I LOVE (and fits all 3 of my above requirements) is All About Spelling.
+I love that it is grounded in solid research of the way that children learn to read, as well as, the foundation of the English language.

 I LOVE that All About Spelling assumes that your child needs short spurts of information, but makes no apologizes for high expectations.
 Children are expected to learn the way the English language works without a bunch of excuses like “these words just don’t follow the rules” or “we don’t know why those letters sound that way.”
 But it is presented in such a way that anyone can manage.

 I LOVE that the lessons are hands-on.
 He literally touches everything as he is learning…and it’s expected.